Unirep/Unirep/packages/docs/docs/circuits-api/circuits.md

 ## Epoch Key Lite Proof

 The epoch key lite proof allows a user to prove control of an epoch key.
-Unlike the epoch key proof, this proof does not perform a state tree inclusion.
+Unlike the epoch key proof, this proof *does not perform a state tree inclusion*.
 A data value can be included and endorsed by this proof.

 The `nonce` used to calculate the epoch key may optionally be revealed.
 This can be used to prevent users from executing an action multiple times using different epoch keys.